-There is also luxurious hotels, trendy cafes and colorful neighborhoods galore.
-And that’s before we even get to the myriad of river and ocean beaches, parklands, bush and Rottnest Island, with its delightful quokka’s who just love to selfie!
+There are also luxurious hotels, trendy cafes and colorful neighborhoods galore.
+And that’s before we even get to the myriad of the river and ocean beaches, parklands, bush and Rottnest Island, with its delightful quokka, ’s who just love to selfie!

 Gay locals will tell you, being gay just feels normal here – as it should be – and in the inner city especially, a same-sex couple holding hands on the street will not even warrant a second glance.

 Gay life in Perth is centered around central Perth, and the gay-popular neighborhoods of Maylands (Gaylands) and Bayswater (Gayswater), but you can find queer folk happily holding hands throughout the city – recently emboldened by the passing of a same-sex marriage bill after a vicious (and unnecessary) national debate and referendum.

 It is this inclusive vibe that we found positively affirming and tempted us to stay far longer than we had ever anticipated.